SyncfusionExamples/binding-list-data-and-service-urls-to-the-blazor-tree-grid/README.md

-# Binding List Data and Service URLs to the Blazor TreeGrid
+# Binding List Data and Service URLs to the Blazor Tree Grid

-A quick-start project that helps you to bind list data and service URLs to a Syncfusion Blazor TreeGrid in a Blazor WebAssembly application.
-In this example, you’ll learn how to bind local list data that has hierarchical relationships and service URLs from a remote server to the Syncfusion Blazor TreeGrid.
+A quick-start project that helps you to bind list data and service URLs to a Syncfusion Blazor Tree Grid in a Blazor WebAssembly application.
+In this example, you’ll learn how to bind local list data that has hierarchical relationships and service URLs from a remote server to the Syncfusion Blazor Tree Grid.

 Watch the video now: Coming soon...